 Projects that involve conducting interviews or surveys--whether virtual or in person--must comply with federal regulations governing human subjects research; in some cases, this may require applying to NYU’s Institutional Review Board (IRB) for approval.
 All applicants for a grant who are conducting interviews or surveys MUST attach evidence of compliance with human subjects research regulations.
 This may take the form of one of the following:

 - A completed “Checklist for Determining Whether a Project Involves Human Subjects Research,” which may be downloaded from the IRB website here.
 As a first step, all students who are conducting interviews or surveys should complete this form in consultation with their thesis adviser.
 The form provides a series of yes/no questions which allows you to determine whether your planned uses of interviews and surveys may constitute human subjects research.
 If your research is NOT human subjects research, you and your thesis adviser should sign the form.
 Please scan the fully signed document, attach a scan of the document to your Grant application, and keep the original for your personal records.
 You should fill out the form as carefully as possible; any application that should have gone through the IRB approval process but did not will be disqualified.
 You may only attach this document if the form shows that your research does NOT constitute human subjects research.

 - Proof of submission of a completed IRB application through CAYUSE, the IRB’s online submission system for IRB applications.
-A confirmation email from the IRB that your application is under review, or a screenshot of your CAYUSE IRB application showing that your submission is in “Pre-review” or “Under review,” are both sufficient to satisfy this requirement; you may view a sample screenshot here.
+A confirmation email from the IRB that your application is under review, or a screenshot of your CAYUSE IRB application showing that your submission is in “Pre-review” or “Under review,” are both sufficient to satisfy this requirement; you may view a sample screenshot at this link.
 If you have questions about whether your documentation is sufficient, please email email@example.com with a request for review.

 - An IRB decision letter.